jlmelville/sneer/docs/embedding-methods.md

 See the [NeRV](http://www.jmlr.org/papers/v11/venna10a.html) paper for more details.
-In that publication, they suggest transferring the input kernel bandwidths to the output kernel.
+In that publication, they suggest transferring the input kernel precisions directly to the output kernel.
 To do this, set the `prec_scale` parameter with an argument of `"t"`

 ```R
 iris_nerv <- sneer(iris, method = "nerv", prec_scale = "t") # original NeRV